What is in-app messaging: a brief guide to benefits, types, and examples

 This is as opposed to other external methods of notifying users such as push notifications.
 When people receive push notifications they are outside the app, meaning it's easier for them to disregard the information.

-With in-app messages, you can adjust them with pinpoint accuracy, like targeting them to appear in certain places or showing them to certain groups at certain times.
-This way you can ensure your messages reach the user at the right moment and the right place.
+With in-app messages, you can adjust personalization with pinpoint accuracy, like targeting them to appear in certain places to different groups at specific times.

 If using a product adoption platform as a low-code solution, you can easily create in-app messages, make them visually appealing, and customize them to your needs.